top of page

 Temporary Chip Submount

-In all these bonding workflows, submounts — especially ALN, CuW, and custom chip submounts — provide the physical support and thermal performance needed for reliable wire bonding and beyond.
+In all these bonding workflows, submounts—especially ALN, CuW, and custom chip submounts—provide the necessary physical support and thermal performance for reliable wire bonding and beyond.

 Looking for High-Performance Submounts?

-Whether you’re developing wire-bonded laser chips, high-frequency RF devices, or 3D-stacked memory, choosing the right submount solution is critical.
-ALN submounts, CuW submounts, Diamond submounts are ideal for thermal conductivity and mechanical strength and provide custom flexibility for advanced bonding processes.
+If you’re developing wire-bonded laser chips, high-frequency RF devices, or 3D-stacked memory, choosing the right submount solution is crucial.
+ALN submounts, CuW submounts, and Diamond submounts are ideal for their thermal conductivity and mechanical strength.
+They also provide custom flexibility for advanced bonding processes.

 Let’s connect and find the best submount for your bonding application.